textadventures/quest/docs/quest5_7.md

 It also works recursively, so the output text will then get processed again.
 We have yet to work out when that will be useful...

 A new function, `ProcessText` is used by the output functions.
 You could use this elsewhere, say to set an attribute with text that has gone through the text processor.
-You could also override to do your own stuff here.
+You could also override it to do your own stuff.

 ```
 // This is the same as version 5.6